HongxiaoChen/JPMC-part-2/README.md

 ## Running Tests

-To run tests, navigate to the `tests` directory.
-Run tests using:
+To run tests, use the command from the root directory:

 ```bash
 python -m unittest discover -v